Bernard 80 GR: Design and development

-The nose section contained the V-12 Hispano-Suiza 12Nb engine, which produced 462 kW (620 hp) at 2,000 rpm and drove a two blade propeller.
+The nose section contained the V-12 Hispano-Suiza 12Nb engine, which produced 462 kW at 2,000 rpm and drove a two-blade propeller.
 A chin radiator was mounted below the fuselage firewall, with a long, prominent fairing behind it.
 The engine mountings were extended rearwards beyond the pilot's cabin to join the steel tubes in the wings.
 The cabin, fitted with dual controls, was accessed via glazed triangular doors, which provided sufficient sideways vision for cruising flight.
-A hatch, provided with a small windscreen was used for take-offs and landings by raising the pilot's seat.
+A hatch, provided with a small windscreen, was used for take-offs and landings by raising the pilot's seat.
 The navigator sat alongside the pilot on a drop seat.
-His space, 2 m (79 in) long and 1 m (39 in) wide, had side and roof windows for sightings.
+His space, 2 m long and 1 m wide, had side and roof windows for sightings.
 Internally, the rear part of the fuselage, mounted on the other end of the wing's four steel tubes, provided a space for the crew to rest during a long flight.
 The aerodynamically clean, tapered, elliptical rear section was built around four longerons, with a plywood skin and outer fabric sheath.
 The tailplane was mounted on top of the fuselage and the fin and rudder together were roughly elliptical.
-The fixed, tailwheel undercarriage had split axles hinged to the bottom of the fuselage, with the wheels and main legs enclosed in narrow, wide chord fairings.
+The fixed, tailwheel undercarriage had split axles hinged to the bottom of the fuselage, with the wheels and main legs enclosed in narrow, wide-chord fairings.

 After the successful record flight of March 1931 described below, the aircraft returned to the factory at Bourget to be modified for further record attempts.
-The wing area was increased by a 2 m (79 in) span extension, the wheel fairings were refined and, most noticeably, the chin radiator was removed and replaced with ones in the wing leading edges.
-The engine was replaced by a similar but geared down version, the Hispano-Suiza 12Nbr, driving a three blade propeller, which was later replaced by one with four blades.
+The wing area was increased by a 2 m span extension, the wheel fairings were refined and, most noticeably, the chin radiator was removed and replaced with ones in the wing leading edges.
+The engine was replaced by a similar-but-geared-down version, the Hispano-Suiza 12Nbr, driving a three-blade propeller, which was later replaced by one with four blades.
 Post-modification, the aircraft was re-designated as the Bernard 81 GR.
-It first flew in this form in August 1931, named the Antoine Paillard in memory of its first pilot who had died suddenly under surgery for appendicitis two months before.
-Later it was renamed the L'Oiseau Canari II, recalling the earlier record breaking Bernard 191 L'Oiseau Canari.
+It first flew in this form in August 1931, named the Antoine Paillard in memory of its first pilot, who had died suddenly under surgery for appendicitis two months before.
+Later it was renamed the L'Oiseau Canari II, recalling the earlier record breaking Bernard 191GR L'Oiseau Canari.